What Is a Good Down Payment for a Car?

 If you want to learn more about the 20% rule, why it exists, and what to do if you don’t have it, the car insurance comparison shopping app and licensed broker Jerry has put together everything that you need to know.

 The 20% rule is not set in stone, but it will help you save money and avoid headaches in the long run.
-Here’s why.
+Here are the reasons why 20% is a good down payment.

 If you have a low credit score, putting down the full 20% upfront can improve your chances of getting a car loan.